Kaldek/rat-ratgdo/README.md

 ![3D render of printed PCB](images/3D%20render%20of%20schematic.png)
 _An example of the D1 Mini ESP32 Wide Format_

+Example of a printed PCB with a raw ESP8266 and an LM2596 module, for being powered by a GDO with the battery backup capabilities.

 ### Schematic options
 We provide a few options of schematic files suitable for sending to a PCB printing company.
 Currently provided are:
 - [Wemos D1 Mini ESP8266](kicad_files/D1%20Mini%20-%20ESP8266)